 Wall Insulation: Up to $400/home

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
+It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
 Kendall gets quite a bit of sunlight per day, so an average payback period could last up to 18.2 years per 5 kW of capacity.

 Net metering is a type of "power purchase agreement."
-If your utility or state offers net metering, you can sell the solar energy you don't use to the grid.
+If your state or utility offers net metering, you can return the solar energy you don't use to your provider.
 In return, they'll give you a credit on your power bill.